 When This Requirement Applies

-This statute covers a specific situation: the sale of unsubdivided land in an unincorporated area.
-If you are buying a parcel outside city limits that is not part of a formal subdivision, the seller must give you a written affidavit disclosing important information about the property at least seven days before closing.
+This statute applies when someone sells unsubdivided land outside city limits.
+If the property is not part of a formal subdivision, the seller must give the buyer a written affidavit.
+The seller must provide it at least seven days before closing.

 A seller of five or fewer parcels of land, other than subdivided land, in an unincorporated area of a county and any subsequent seller of such a parcel shall complete and furnish a written affidavit of disclosure to the buyer at least seven days before the transfer of the property and the buyer shall acknowledge receipt of the affidavit.